Code Editor

 Scenes Sidebar (Scene Scope)

 When you open the editor in scene scope, a left-hand panel lists every scene in the story.
 The currently-edited scene is highlighted, and a search box at the top filters by name.
-Click any row to switch the editor to that scene without closing the modal — useful for hopping between related scenes while reorganizing a chapter.
-Like the examples panel, it collapses to a thin gutter when you don’t need it.
+Click any row to switch the editor to that scene without closing the editor.
+Like the examples panel, you can collapse it if not needed.

-You can also rename scenes from this panel, just like in a file system: double-click any row, or click the already-selected scene a second time after a short pause (the macOS Finder gesture).
+You can also rename scenes from this panel, just like in a file system: double-click any row, or click the already-selected scene a second time after a short pause.
 An inline text field appears with the scene’s current explicit name (the field stays empty if you’ve never set one).
 Press Enter or click away to save, or Escape to cancel.
 Clearing the name and pressing Enter removes the explicit name, so the scene falls back to its first-line label.

-If your current source has unsaved edits, the editor auto-commits them before switching scenes — except when there are syntax errors, or when the auto-save would wipe the scene body or on-enter effects (e.g. you’ve cleared the editor).
-In those cases the hop is blocked and you’ll see a toast explaining why.
+If your current source has unsaved edits, the editor auto-commits them before switching scenes (or creating a new one), except when there are syntax errors, or when the auto-save would wipe the scene body or on-enter effects (e.g. you’ve cleared the editor).
+In those cases the hop or create is blocked and you’ll see a toast explaining why.

 Clickable Scene References